grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 {{< figure src="/media/docs/alerting/grafana-alerting-settings.png" max-width="750px" alt="Grafana Alerting Settings page" >}}

+All Grafana-managed alerts are forwarded to Alertmanagers marked as `Receiving Grafana-managed alerts`.

 {{% admonition type="note" %}}
-Grafana Alerting does not support sending Grafana-managed alerts to the AlertManager in AWS Managed Service for Prometheus.
+Grafana Alerting does not support forwarding Grafana-managed alerts to the AlertManager in Amazon Managed Service for Prometheus.
 For more details, refer to [this GitHub issue](https://github.com/grafana/grafana/issues/64064).
 {{% /admonition %}}

 ## Manage Alertmanager configurations